top of page

 BSc, Physics (Caltech), MSc/PhD (Yale)

-Whye-Kei is a serial inventor and entrepreneur, and previously CTO-founder of Setagon.
-He is the Director of Future Healthcare at NTUitive, the innovation arm of the Nanyang Technological University in Singapore.
+Whye-Kei is a serial inventor and entrepreneur, and previously CTO-founder of Setagon, a US coronary stent startup.
+He is Director of the SingHealth Intellectual Property Office, managing the IP portfolio of the largest chain of public hospitals and specialty clinical centers in Singapore.
+Previously, he served as the Director of Business Devt (Future Health Care) at Nanyang Technological University, to drive the translational development of drugs/therapeutics and medical devices.
 Whye-Kei was the recipient of the Harding Bliss prize for furthering intellectual Life at the Yale school of engineering.
 He has been an invited speaker and panel member on the topic of entrepreneurship and innovation at Singapore-Stanford Biodesign, National Healthcare Group, and Singapore General Hospital.
 He is an author of 13 publications and book chapters, and is an inventor on 31 patents and patent applications.

 Picture2.png